Lillie Langtry: The Shrewsbury scandal

-In July 1879, Langtry began an affair with the Earl of Shrewsbury; in January 1880, Langtry and the earl were planning to run away together.
-In the autumn of 1879, scandal-mongering journalist Adolphus Rosenberg wrote in Town Talk of rumours that her husband would divorce her and cite, among others, the Prince of Wales as co-respondent.
-Rosenberg also wrote about Patsy Cornwallis-West, whose husband sued him for libel.
-At this point, the Prince of Wales instructed his solicitor George Lewis to sue also.
-Rosenberg pleaded guilty to both charges and was sentenced to two years in prison.
+In July 1879, Langtry began an affair with Lord Shrewsbury; in January 1880, they were planning to run away together.
+In the autumn of 1879, Adolphus Rosenberg wrote in Town Talk of rumours that her husband would divorce her and cite, among others, the Prince of Wales as co-respondent.
+The Prince of Wales instructed his solicitor George Lewis to sue.
+Rosenberg pleaded guilty and was sentenced to two years in prison.